KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 - Marked DIM\_Calendar as the official date table

 ### Data Model Layout
-The data model in this analysis comprised of 3 key areas: tables, star schema, and relationships.
+The data model in this analysis consisted of 3 key areas: tables, star schema, and relationships.

 #### 1) Tables